OGGM/oggm/docs/getting-started.rst

 .. important::

    Did you know that you can try OGGM in your browser before installing it on your computer?
-Visit :ref:`cloud` for more information.
+Visit :doc:`cloud` for more information.

 .. _system-settings: